microsoft/RTVS-docs/README.md

 =======

 This branch, `gh-pages`, contains the public documentation for R Tools for Visual Studio (RTVS).
-The `main` branch contains the examples for RTVS.
+The `master` branch contains the examples for RTVS.